 The Problem with VPN Sponsorships

 Every tech YouTuber seems to have the same script: "I use [VPN Name] to protect my privacy on public Wi-Fi."
-They transition seamlessly from their content to a perfectly rehearsed sponsorship segment, often without being clear about the fact they're being paid for that 30-second pitch.
+They slip from their content into a rehearsed sponsorship segment, often without being clear that they're being paid for that 30-second pitch.

-The problem isn't just the lack of disclosure.
-It's that they're promoting a product that most of their viewers don't actually need.
-VPN companies have created an artificial sense of urgency around online privacy, then sell their service as the only solution.
+The problem isn't just disclosure.
+It's that they're promoting a product most of their viewers don't need.
+VPN companies drum up fear about online privacy, then sell their subscription as the only solution.

 Why This Site Exists

-As someone who follows tech news and trends, I've watched the VPN industry evolve from niche security tools to mainstream consumer products through aggressive marketing and influencer partnerships.
-The truth is, the internet has become more secure by default, making VPNs less necessary than ever.
+I've watched VPNs go from niche security tools to mainstream consumer products through aggressive marketing and influencer deals.
+Meanwhile, the internet has gotten more secure by default.
+VPNs are less necessary than ever, but the marketing has never been louder.

 What I'm Not